 This could be the sweetest, most ridiculous anime ever made!
 The name says it all.
 It’s about a dragon who becomes a maid for Miss Kobayashi!
 It’s cute, heartfelt, silly, borderline ecchi at times, and so much fun!
-Season 2 coming July 2021!!
-Characters Rating: 8 It’s about dragons!
-And one of them becomes a maid!
-And they all live […]
+S2 has just passed as I update this, and I begin to wonder if there will be a S3!
+I see no […]

 It’s about dragons!
 And one of them becomes a maid!
 And they all live with different people!
 They all get jobs!
 One of them goes to school!

 Yep, there’s dragons.
 They all can take human form, imagine that.
 They retain some of their dragon characteristics.
 Most of them keep their horns and tails unless they’re out and about in public, where they suddenly can hide them.
 But to a dragon, they all keep their reptilian eyes.
 It’s so much fun!

 The dragon characters are headlined of course by Tohru.
 Sweet and silly and plump and pretty, she wants nothing more from her life now than to serve as Miss Kobayashi’s live-in maid.
 It confuses even Kobayashi how we get from the chance meeting in the forest to maid status.
 But so what?
 It’s hilarious!
 Tohru adores Kobayashi.
 She probably doesn’t know what “yuri” is, but that aside.
 It’s so much fun watching her love on Kobayashi, as she learns to live a new life as a human in a new world.
 Cutesy maid outfit and orange eyes, she exudes love and life and fun and feeling.